MasterBPRO/telegram-ava/README.md

 $ sudo chmod +x main.py
 $ python3 main.py
 ```
-😊  Mine congratulations!
-You are run the script.
-If you are have any questions contact me, necessarily I will help you!
+😃 My congratulations!
+The script is being run by you.
+If you have any questions contact me, definitely I will help you!